theoccasionalist/Chores/README.md

-# Chores:
+# Chores (in Progress):
-A Basic Chores Application (in Progress)
+A basic chores application

 ## Purpose:
 Help commit myself to daily chores while learning React and GraphQL in the process!